When cancer is found at an early stage, treatment is often easier and more likely to be successful.

 If these symptoms last for four weeks or more, it’s important to tell your doctor and get them checked out.
 A good time to check for unusual lumps and bumps is in the bath or shower.

 It’s not unusual to feel out of breath every now and then.
 But if you notice that you’re feeling breathless more than usual, or for most of the time, make an appointment to tell your doctor because it could be a symptom of lung cancer.

-Even if you already have something wrong with your lungs that makes breathing more difficult – such as COPD (chronic obstructive pulmonary disorder) – tell your doctor if you find you’re more out of breath than usual.
+Even if you already have something wrong with your lungs that makes breathing more difficult – such as COPD (chronic obstructive pulmonary disorder) or asthma – tell your doctor if you find you’re more out of breath than usual.

 A persistent cough

 A persistent cough and croaky voice are common symptoms of a cold or the flu.
 They often go away after a week or so and usually aren’t symptoms of anything serious.
 But if they last for longer than four weeks, if you cough up blood, or if an existing cough changes or gets worse, you should tell your doctor without delay.
 This is particularly important if you smoke, even if you have given up, as you are more likely to get lung diseases.

 A new or changed spot on your skin

 Skin cancers can grow quickly, so it’s important to become familiar with your own skin (including skin not normally exposed to the sun) through regular self-checks.
 Look for a change to the shape, size or colour of an existing spot or the development of a new spot.
 If you notice anything unusual, it’s important to see your doctor.